Bertha Pappenheim: Bellevue Sanatorium

 While in Kreuzlingen she visited her cousins Fritz Homburger and Anna Ettlinger in Karlsruhe.
 The latter was one of the founders of the Karlsruhe High School for Girls ('Mädchengymnasium'), which was attended by the young Rahel Straus.
 Ettlinger engaged in literary work.
 In an article which appeared in 1870 entitled "A Discussion of Women's Rights" ('Ein Gespräch über die Frauenfrage') she demanded equal education rights for women.
 She also gave private lessons, and organized "ladies' literature courses".

 Pappenheim read aloud to her some of the stories she had written, and her cousin, 14 years her senior, encouraged her to continue her literary activities.
 During this visit toward the end of 1882 Pappenheim also participated in a training course for nurses which was offered by the Women's Association of Baden ('Badischer Frauenverein').
 The purpose of this training was to qualify young ladies to head nursing institutions.
 She could not finish the course before her visit came to an end.

 On 29 October 1882 her condition improved and she was released from treatment in Kreuzlingen.
 Though there were some initial setbacks, Pappenheim went on to become one of the most revered women in Germany and in European Jewry.
+She never discussed Breuer's treatment or Freud's later work, but opposed any attempts at psychoanalytic treatment of people in her care.
+Unlike Freud, who thought that anti-sexual childhood socialization could have a negative effect, Pappenheim thought that sexual promiscuity in young girls could be fought with education and Jewish values.